nirum/tableprint/README.md

 - `six`

 ## Version
+- 0.7.0 (May 25 2017) Adds support for variable widths across columns
 - 0.6.9 (May 25 2017) Splitting the tableprint.py module into a pacakge with multiple files
 - 0.6.7 (May 25 2017) Fixes some bugs with ANSI escape sequences
 - 0.5.0 (Sept 29 2016) Better handling of ANSI escape sequences in table rows